SSyncropel Docs

 A pair carries:

 State machine transitions are themselves records.
 Pause emits an update record; revoke emits a terminal revoke record.
-Operator-facing audit lives on a sibling thread th_audit_federation_pairs so subscribing to lifecycle events is cheap and decoupled from the substrate fold.
+Operator-facing audit lives on a sibling thread th_audit_federation_pairs so subscribing to lifecycle events is cheap and decoupled from the main pair-state computation.

 Establishing a pair is a single command: spl federation pair <peer-url>.
 Behind the scenes it discovers the peer manifest, runs a 3-roundtrip nonce-protected handshake, mints reciprocal service accounts + bearer tokens (90-day TTL with auto-renew at 83 days), and persists the genesis record on both sides. spl sync then consults the pair store automatically — no manual token plumbing.